By Philip McPherson Rudisill

 3. A concise presentation of Kant's thinking regarding knowledge and practice.
 And finally

-4. A sketch for an imagined Lecture at an Atheist Youth Camp which also includes consideration of some specific atheists, e.g., Buddhists and Spinoza.
+4. A sketch for an imagined Lecture at an Atheist Youth Camp which also includes consideration of some other atheists, e.g., Buddhists and Spinoza.